 The Authority's annual revenue requirements are budgeted to remain essentially flat from 2018 to 2019 at \$3.5 billion.
-This is due to the fact that increases in property tax assessments, storm restoration costs, and debt service, including fixed obligation coverage, to support the Authority's capital improvement program, were offset by decreases in the Power Supply Charge.
+Increases in property tax assessments, storm restoration costs, and debt service, including fixed obligation coverage are offset by decreases in the Power Supply Charge and other items.
 These costs are further detailed on the following pages herein.

-Beginning in 2016, the Authority's revenue requirements are calculated in accordance with the practices utilized by other large public power utilities in the United States (the Public Power Model) and reflect the recovery of operating expenses in the current year plus debt and other fixed payment obligations, including fiscally sound levels of fixed obligation coverage.
+Beginning in 2016, the Authority's revenue requirements have been calculated in accordance with the practices utilized by other large public power utilities in the United States (the Public Power Model) and reflect the recovery of operating expenses in the current year plus debt and other fixed payment obligations, including fiscally sound levels of fixed obligation coverage.